-- 1. A student may continue the thesis trajectory only after a designated research methods course of at least 4 and of most 6 EC of the degree programme has been passed. - 2.
+- 1. A student may continue the thesis trajectory only after a designated research methods course of the degree programme has been passed. - 2.
 If the thesis proposal has not been passed or has not been delivered in a timely manner, the student may not proceed with the thesis trajectory and has to retake the trajectory the following Academic Year and has to choose a new thesis topic and will be assigned a new coach. - 3.
 In exceptional individual cases, at the student's or examiners request, the Examination Board may derogate from the foregoing paragraphs, after consulting the student adviser and the involved examiners depending on the particular situation.